Facebook accused of breaking New Zealand privacy law

-WELLINGTON, New Zealand (AP) — New Zealand’s privacy commissioner says Facebook broke the law by not releasing information to a man who wanted to know what others were saying about him on the social network.
+WELLINGTON, New Zealand (AP) — New Zealand’s privacy commissioner said Wednesday that Facebook broke the law by not releasing information to a man who wanted to know what others were saying about him on the social network.

-Commissioner John Edwards said Wednesday that Facebook refused the man access to personal information on the accounts of several Facebook users.
+Commissioner John Edwards said Facebook refused the man access to personal information that was held on the accounts of several Facebook users.
+Edwards said the company claimed it wasn’t bound by New Zealand’s privacy laws and didn’t have to comply with a request from his office to take a look at the disputed information.

-Facebook says it’s disappointed in the finding.
-It says the commissioner made a broad and intrusive request for private data, and that it was protecting the privacy of its users.
+Facebook said Edwards had made a “broad and intrusive” request for private data, and that the company was protecting its users.

-The commissioner’s finding allows the man to seek financial damages against Facebook.
+“We are disappointed that the New Zealand privacy commissioner asked us to provide access to a year’s worth of private data belonging to several people and then criticized us for protecting their privacy,” the company said in a statement.

 Most Read Business Stories